 - Sexual Abuse: You might have not considered the fact that sexual abuse can take place in assisted living settings, but it continues to occur in New Jersey every year, putting elderly people at risk.
 Unfortunately, this heinous type of abuse targets everyone, including those with memory problems and mental health issues who might not understand the abuse that is taking place against them.

 Contact a New Jersey Assisted Living Abuse Attorney at Blume Forte Fried Zerres & Molinari Today — We Will Help You Obtain Maximum Compensation Following a New Jersey Assisted Living Abuse Accident

 At Blume Forte Fried Zerres & Molinari, our attorneys are skilled in understanding the ins and outs of assisted living abuse and neglect laws in New Jersey and are fully dedicated to taking your case when you believe that a loved one has fallen victim to this treatment.
 The lasting impact that various types of abuse and neglect can have on a loved one are devastating and not easily forgotten.
-Please do not hesitate to reach out to us as soon as possible to find out what we can do for you at (973) 315-5522.
+Please do not hesitate to reach out to us as soon as possible to find out what we can do for you by filling out our online contact form.